 - Airport transfer for participants arriving on the ASA ‘designated’ flight

-Tour participant taking ASA’s designated group flight will arrive early in the morning at Helsinki airport.
-Here, one of your group leaders will meet you in the arrival hall and accompany you back to the hotel.
-If you are not taking the group flight please make your own way to the hotel.
-After dropping off your luggage, we shall have a short introductory meeting in the foyer of our hotel.
+Participants taking the ASA ‘designated’ flight are scheduled to arrive into Helsinki in the morning and will transfer directly to the Sokos Hotel Vaakuna.
+If you are travelling independently, please make your own way to the hotel.
+After dropping off your luggage, we shall have a short introductory meeting in the hotel foyer, and then proceed with a short orientation walk followed by welcome drinks.
 (Overnight Helsinki)

 Day 2: Wednesday 4 September, Helsinki